ycygit/GraphRAG-R1/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2508.00304-b31b1b.svg)](https://arxiv.org/abs/2507.23581)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+**This is the official implementation of the paper "GraphRAG-R1: Graph Retrieval-Augmented Generation with Process-Constrained Reinforcement Learning" (accepted by WWW '26).**

 GraphRAG-R1 is a Graph Retrieval-Augmented Generation framework enhanced with Process-Constrained Reinforcement Learning, designed to improve the performance of large language models on complex multi-hop reasoning tasks.
 This repository contains the implementation for training, evaluation, and inference.

 ## 📖 Table of Contents